Home » Symptoms » Dog Symptoms A-Z » Pain on Swallowing

 -

-Decreased appetite: Dogs with pain on swallowing often show a reduced appetite because eating is painful.
-They may hesitate to eat or quickly spit it out again.
+Reduced appetite: Dogs with pain on swallowing often show a reduced appetite because eating is painful.
+They may hesitate to take in food or spit it out quickly.

 -